Spirent/SDWAN-Functional-Test-Suite/README.md

    `report.html`, `log.html` and `output.xml` files are typically generated.
    `report.html` contains an overview of the test execution results in HTML format.
    `log.html` contains details about the executed test cases in HTML format.
-   `output.xml` contains the test execution results in machine readable XML format.
+   `output.xml` contains the test execution results in XML format.
    You can use any brower to open the result.
     ```
     firefox report.html